Returns the current user logged in to the application.

 In non-SAIL task forms that do not follow an activity-chained flow,

 loggedInUser() can be populated by selecting the Refresh default values every time the task form is viewed checkbox on the Other tab of the activity.
-The checkbox does not need to be selected when a SAIL form is used as it is automatically applied.
+The checkbox does not need to be selected when an interface is used as it is automatically applied.

 The function can be used to filter process reports for the current user.
 Cast the data to the User data type with the